Lab Grown vs Natural Diamonds – Which One Should You Buy?

 The Social Impact Of Diamonds

-When buying a Diamond, you want to know that your purchase hasn’t had a negative impact on someone else’s life and there are a few negative things that get regularly mentioned about Natural Diamonds, that include:
+When buying a Diamond, you want to know that your purchase hasn’t had a negative impact on someone else’s life and there are two main things that always seemed to get mentioned about Natural Diamonds:

 • Improved infrastructure